yamakkaji/concurrent-modular-agent-fork-dev/docs/docs/getting-started/creating-a-new-project.md

 # 2. Creating a New Project

-CoMA is designed with a project-oriented approach, where you create modules and assemble them into agents within a project.
+CMA is designed with a project-oriented approach, where you create modules and assemble them into agents within a project.
 You can choose between two project styles:

-1. **CoMA Interface Project**: Write module definitions and run them as a single agent using the `coma run` command.
-This is the simplest way to use CoMA.
+1. **CMA Interface Project**: Write module definitions and run them as a single agent using the `coma run` command.
+This is the simplest way to use CMA.

 2. **Python Interface Project**: Write module and agent definitions and run multiple agents using the `python` command.
 This is the most flexible approach.